rmvdesign/digitalgarden/src/site/notes/Narrative/Locations/Worlds/Navareo.md

 Navareo III is a terrestrial planet that is similar in many ways to Earth.
 It has a wide range of climates, including polar regions, deserts, and tropical rainforests.
 Navareo III is home to a wide variety of lifeforms, including many species of plants and animals that are native to the planet.
 The [[Narrative/Species/Navareans\|Navareans]] have a strong cultural connection to Navareo III, and it is considered one of the most important planets in the Navareo system.

-Navareo IV was a terrestrial planet that was destroyed by an FTL-accelerated ramjet.
+Navareo IV was a terrestrial planet that was destroyed by an HL-accelerated ramjet.
 Efforts are ongoing to rebuild the planet using terraforming technology, and the terraforming company Yalgeth Labs is leading the charge.

 Navareo V is a terrestrial planet that is known for its extreme cold temperatures.
 It is home to the [[Narrative/Locations/Arcology Six\|Vi Station]], an arcology located on the Lagrange point L3 of Navareo V's orbit.
 The [[Narrative/Locations/Arcology Six\|Vi Station]] is a hub of trade and commerce, and it serves as the primary gateway to the Navareo system for travellers from other parts of the galaxy.